 Inflammation has many causes, but there are many diet and lifestyle factors that can influence the inflammatory process.
 Examples of this include a low omega-3 to omega-6 ratio in the diet, high consumption of refined cereal grains and sugar, and low intake of antioxidant rich plant foods.
 Fortunately, a Paleo diet is highly anti-inflammatory, especially when there is a strong focus on eating fatty fish and grassfed meats, copious amounts of plant foods, and generally avoiding refined grains, seed oils, and sugar.

 For people who have an immune response to gluten, including those with celiac disease, strictly avoiding gluten is essential for preventing osteoporosis.
 As I just mentioned, inflammation is a significant factor leading to the development of osteoporosis, and whenever we eat foods that we have a strong immune response to, we are increasing the overall inflammatory state of our bodies.
-(10) For people with celiac disease and confirmed gluten intolerance, every time they eat gluten they are stimulating an immune response leading to systemic inflammation.
+(10)

 So it should come as no surprise that a decrease in bone density is one of the first symptoms of celiac disease, even in otherwise asymptomatic patients.
 (11) And the good news is that those who have reduced bone mineral density from previously undiagnosed and untreated celiac disease can significantly improve their bone strength simply by following a gluten-free diet.
 (12, 13)